SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### Precompiled Messages {#protobufs-precompiled}

-Performance  can  be  significantly  improved    using   a  strategy  of precompiling the constant portions  of   your  message.
+Performance  can  be                 improved    using   a  strategy  of precompiling the constant portions  of   your  message.
 Enumerations for example,   are   excellent   candidates    for   precompilation.
 Using protobuf_message/3, the precompiled portion of   the message is inserted